espressif/esp-idf/docs/en/api-reference/peripherals/rmt.rst

 * RMT infinite loop for driving DShot ESC: :example:`peripherals/rmt/dshot_esc`
 * RMT simulate 1-wire protocol (take DS18B20 as example): :example:`peripherals/rmt/onewire`

+FAQ
+---

+* Why the RMT encoder results in more data than expected?

+The RMT encoding takes place in the ISR context.
+If your RMT encoding session takes a long time (e.g. by logging debug information) or the encoding session is deferred somehow because of interrupt latency, then it's possible the transmitting becomes **faster** than the encoding.
+Which in result, the encoder can't prepare the next data in time, leading to the transmitter sending the previous data again.
+There's no way to ask the transmitter to stop and wait.
+You can mitigate the issue by combining the following ways:

+    - increase the :cpp:member:`rmt_tx_channel_config_t::mem_block_symbols`, in steps of {IDF_TARGET_SOC_RMT_MEM_WORDS_PER_CHANNEL}
+    - place the encoding function in the IRAM
+    - Enables the :cpp:member:`rmt_tx_channel_config_t::with_dma` if it's available for your chip

 API Reference
 -------------